First Year Housing FAQ

 When will I receive my room assignment?

-Room assignments will be mailed to your permanent address in mid-July.
+Room assignments will be mailed to your permanent address on or about August 1.

 No. First-Year houses are assigned randomly.